NorwegianRefugeeCouncil/Humanitarian-AI-Manifesto/README.md

 ## 🙏 Acknowledgments

-- Developed with assistance from Anthropic's Claude AI
+- Developed with assistance from Anthropic's Claude AI and Google Gemini
 - Inspired by the humanitarian AI community
-- Built for organizations committed to ethical AI development
+- Built for organizations committed to Responsible AI development

 ## 📊 Current Status